abzico/androidbuildlib/README.md

 That will build for target `armeabi-v7a` and `x86`, then put the result library files into `mybuild` directory.
 Other default settings are applied, so it is built against api level 18, and on linux 64-bit as host.

+# Note

+For now, it only works for a library project that depends on standard libraries which Android already provided like libz etc. But it won't work if the library project depends on something else custom.

 # License
 [MIT](https://github.com/abzico/androidbuildlib/blob/master/LICENSE) Angry Baozi ([https://abzi.co](https://abzi.co))